 Look Out for Fare Wars

 More competition is almost always good for the consumer.
 I’m hopeful that the addition of more competition to Hawaii will drive already pretty competitive fares downward a bit more.
 Looking at my home market of Oakland, both Alaska and Hawaiian have pretty extensive service that is usually priced fairly reasonably.
-With three airlines in the mix, I’m going to be hunting for deals if Southwest positions any of these flights at OAK.
+With three airlines in the mix, I’m going to be hunting for deals now that we know that Southwest will serve OAK with these flights.

 Time to Snag Southwest Credit Cards

 If you don’t have a bank of Rapid Reward points, start building one up!
 One of the easiest ways to earn Rapid Rewards flights that you can redeem for free travel on Southwest is through the co-branded credit cards from Chase.
 My family regularly has one or two of them in our wallets.
-The current signup bonus for both of the personal cards as of October 12, 2017 is 40,000 points for spending $2000 within three months (annual fee not waived).
+The current signup bonus for both of the personal cards (as of May 3, 2018) is 40,000 points for spending $1000 within three months (annual fee not waived).
+Sign up with my referral link for the Plus card here.

 Remember also that Chase Ultimate Rewards points transfer 1:1 to Southwest Rapid Rewards points.
 So if you have one of the Chase cards that earns these valuable rewards, then you are all set too.
 My family currently has both the Chase Sapphire Preferred and Chase Sapphire Reserve cards as well as the Chase Freedom card (which doesn’t earn the same transferrable points when held by itself but can when paired with one of the premium cards).